TedTschopp/tedt.org/_posts/RPG Posts/2023-11-05-Ahmed-ibn-Yusuf.md

 ### Folk Heroes and Local Saints

-Ahmed believes in the stories of folk heroes who fought against injustice or local saints who performed miracles* These figures are often invoked in daily life as symbols of virtue and courage.
+Ahmed believes in the stories of folk heroes who fought against injustice or local saints who performed miracles.
+These figures are often invoked in daily life as symbols of virtue and courage.

 Ahmed ibn Yusuf might visit the shrines of these local saints to seek blessings, and he would certainly know the tales of these folk heroes, drawing inspiration from their virtues and deeds.